xavierjohn/FunctionalDDD/README.md

  `TapAsync` is used to call functions that does not return `Result` or the return value is not important.

- `BindAsync` is used to call functions that returns `Result` and the return value is important.
+ `IfOkAsync` is used to call functions that returns `Result` and the return value is important.

  `FinallyAsync` is used to return a value.
 It is used to convert `Result` to a value.
 It get called in success and failed cases.